 - the date the analysis was carried out

-- the name of the product and batch number for which the analysis is for
+- the name of the product and batch number of the batch analysed

 - the amount of any other specified substance that is present at detectable levels

 - the limits of detection or quantification for all tested substances.

 If you intend to import and supply CBD products you will need to hold a licence issued under the Medicines Act 1981.
 This licence must expressly authorise the specific CBD product being imported or supplied.
 A medicinal cannabis licence is not required.

 Before you import a specific CBD product for supply for the first time, you will need to apply to the Medicinal Cannabis Agency for a product assessment to verify it meets the definition of a CBD product and meets the medicinal cannabis minimum quality standard.

 You will also need to provide information to establish that the product being imported is the same as the product specified on the Medicines Act licence.